-The map was digitally created over many weeks and took a lot of hard work!
+The map was digitally created over many weeks with exceptional attention to detail.

-We sell through a number of online partners who will create and ship our products worldwide and in your own currency.
+We sell through our online partner Redbubble who will create and ship your product worldwide and in your own currency.

 The French Way – Camino Frances

-The French Way, which can both be considered as starting in Saint Jean Pied de Port (a small town in the French Basque Country) and in Roncesvalles (a small town in the Navarrese Pyrenees), is the best known and most popular Way of all the Caminos de Santiago, with a big difference in the number of pilgrims (more than 85% of the total) compared to the other Ways.
+The French Way is the most popular Camino de Santiago which can both be considered as starting in Saint Jean Pied de Port (a small town in the French Basque Country) and in Roncesvalles (a small town in the Navarrese Pyrenees).
+The most popular Way of all the Caminos de Santiago, with a big difference in the number of pilgrims (more than 85% of the total) compared to the other Ways.
 It owes its origin to three of the four main historical pilgrimage routes that come from the interior of Europe, which converge in the small town of Ostabat, a few kilometers from Saint Jean Pied de Port.

 It is known as the Portuguese Way , or more specifically the Central Portuguese Way (for a better distinction from the others), the Jacobean way that connects Lisbon with Santiago de Compostela.
 Its route draws a line from south to north, which from the Portuguese capital would pass through Santarém, Coimbra, Porto, Barcelos, Ponte de Lima, Valença do Minho, Tui, Pontevedra and Padrón.
 Used since the Middle Ages, it has always been one of the most important routes to Santiago and today it is the second route in number of pilgrims , only surpassed by the French Way.